niklab90/Getting_and_Cleaning_Data_Course_Project/README.md

 * merge (10299 rows, 563 column) is created by merging S, Y and X using cbind() function

 4. Then mean and standard deviation for each measurement are extracted:
 * clean_data (10299 rows, 88 columns) is created by subsetting merge, selecting only columns: subject, code and the   *measurements on the mean and standard deviation (std) for each measurement*

-## Uses descriptive activity names to name the activities in the data set
-* Entire numbers in code column of the TidyData replaced with corresponding activity taken from second column of the  activities variable

 5. The data is then appropriately named:
 * code column in clean_data renamed into activities